 Energy in the 2004 - 2005 fiscal year went into expanding the faculty in order to sustain a program of 36 courses per year, relocating the ASC headquarters to the campus of the College of the Atlantic in Bar Harbor, establishing ASC as an independent 501(c)(3) non-profit organization, and hiring a professional office administrator.
 For the latter purpose, the Board of Directors launched an annual appeal, which in its first year brought in an amount sufficient to fund the yearly salary and benefits of one part-time individual.

-In 2012 our office moved to the second floor of the Maine Sea Coast Mission building, 127 West Street, Bar Harbor.
+In 2012 our office moved to the second floor of the Maine Sea Coast Mission building (La Rochelle) in Bar Harbor.
 A part-time bookkeeper was hired to help manage finances in 2014.
 In 2015 we launched an annual summer collabortive lecture series with College of the Atlantic.
-ASC and COA have drawn on a resource of MDI residents, summer residents and visitors to fill the week's schedule with knowledgable speakers on diverse subjects of interest.
+ASC and COA have drawn on the resources of MDI residents, summer residents and visitors to fill the week's schedule with knowledgable speakers on diverse subjects of interest.
 Key note speakers have been Senator George Mitchell (2015), and singer - songwriter, Noel Paul Stookey (2016), Lucas St. Clair (2017), and Harvard University Political Economy Professor David Ellwood (2018).

 In 2018, our long time Office Administrator, Jude Lamb, retired and Janice Kenyon took over the administrative duties.
 At the same time we moved out of La Rochelle and now operate from our "virtual" office in Southwest Harbor.